DMTF/Redfish-Service-Validator/README.md

 ## Installation

-The RedfishServiceValidator.py into the desired tool root directory.
+Place the RedfishServiceValidator.py into the desired tool root directory.
 Create the following subdirectories in the tool root directory: "config", "logs", "SchemaFiles".
 Place the example config.ini file in the "config" directory.
 Place the CSDL Schema files to be used by the tool in the root of the schema directory, or the directory given in config.ini.

 ## Execution Steps